CSI-Carlos-Cobian/CSI-Java-2021/Modules/Module3/Module3.md

 ### Merge origin/master.
 This is the same as Fetching Upstream.
 Create a commit. `(1pts)`

-### Create an eclipse project called MainProject in the root directory of your CSI-Java-2021 directory.`(3pts)`
+### Create an eclipse project called MainProject in the root directory of your CSI-Java-2021 directory.`(4pts)`
 eg:
 >C:\Users\carlos.cobian\Documents\Courses\CSI-Java-2021\MainProject
+* Create a new folder called MainProject.
+Select it as your Location when creating the project.
-* Use the same package name that was used in Module2
+* Create a package using the same name from Module2
 * Create a Java Class called DataTypes.java
 * [Copy and run this code from GitHub.](https://gist.github.com/Aivirth/ff7cb6cf88d3edd77edad8fa6221b20b)
+* This code provides usage information and examples on all primitive data-types

 <br>

 # Data Types
+In Java, there are [8 primitive data types](https://www.w3schools.com/java/java_data_types.asp).
+Primitive data types use less memory than complex objects.
+The largest one is 8-bytes.
+Complex objects vary in size and cary many other characteristics.

 ### Integer
 In whole numbers are called `integers`.
 Programmers usually count using integers.